Pew: 73% of Americans believe social media platforms censor political speech

 Conversations about censorship leapt into headlines this year as Twitter took the unprecedented and controversial step of labeling a tweet from President Trump for glorifying violence.
 Facebook’s unwillingness to remove the same language from its site led to an employee walkout and fueled direct action like a boycott during Black Lives Matter protests.
 Earlier this month, Facebook and Twitter removed a Trump video interview on Fox News for spreading false information about COVID-19.

 The poll reflects American attitudes at a time when many fear disinformation or misinformation on social media platforms in the months ahead like the kind that plagued the 2016 presidential election.
-A Senate Intelligence Committee report released a final report on 2016 election meddling Tuesday that found Russian president Vladamir Putin personally ordered the attack.
+A Senate Intelligence Committee released a final report on 2016 election meddling Tuesday that found Russian president Vladamir Putin personally ordered the attack.

-Pew Research Center conducted the poll online June 16-22 with 4,708 adults.
+Pew Research Center conducted the survey online June 16-22 with 4,708 adults.